 There’s no doubting that Brock Lesnar is a physical specimen.
 He’s built like a brick house and is extremely athletic for his size.
 But, how in the world could a professional wrestler possibly make the transition to NFL football?

 After three years as a WWE superstar, Lesnar decided to go after something he’d always wanted.
 So, at 27 years of age, he decided to put his wrestling career on hold.
 Faced with many critics, Lesnar took a gamble on himself.

 He bet that he was just as athletic, perhaps even more-so than the guys in the league.
 Lesnar participated in the 2004 NFL Combine and, despite minor differences in official numbers, had a spectacular showing.

 At 6’3″, 283 pounds, Lesnar reportedly ran in the 4.7 range in the 40-yard dash.
 In comparison, 3-time Defensive Player of the Year JJ Watt ran a 4.84.
 Watt is only two inches taller and a mere five pounds heavier.

-Later, Lesnar showed incredible lower body burst with a 35-inch vertical jump.
+Later, Lesnar showed incredible explosiveness with a 35-inch vertical jump.
 To put this into perspective, that’s higher than Rams All-Pro Robert Quinn.
 It’s higher than Anthony Barr, Chris Long, and Cliff Avril too.